YourOnly-One/content/content/way/en-ph/blog/posts/2016/20160908-you-shall-not-bear-false-witness.md

 +++
-title = "The 9th: You Shall Not Bear False Witness" description = "What is bearing false witness against our neighbor?
+title = "The 9th: You shall not bear false witness" description = "What is bearing false witness against our neighbor?
 Is it only applicable during times of court and interrogation witnessing, or it is applicable daily?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-09-08T12:14:42+08:00                          # manually adjust to local timezone